The Blazing World: Influence

 In 2021, Carlson Young released the film The Blazing World, which she directed, co-wrote, and starred in.
 The film's credits state that it is "inspired by Margaret Cavendish and other dreams".

+In 2023 the book was adapted for the stage at Theater & Orchester Heidelberg, Germany.

+In 2024, Matt Dahan released an episode to his three part radio-musical series, Pulp Musicals, that took inspiration from The Blazing World, along with Margaret Cavendish as a main character.